itsswappyb/itsswappyb/README.md

 - ...and more!

 ### Education :mortar_board:
-- Dropped out of UC Berkeley Law to BUIDL in Web3
+- Dropped out of UC Berkeley Law to BUIDL in cool things.

 ### Closing Remarks :sparkles:
 - I love to build cool products.
 Technology is a tool that can be used to solve problems, alleviate human sufferring, and increase our collective wellbeing.
-BUIDLing Web3 products can help achieve this vision.
+BUIDLing Web3/AI products can help achieve this vision.
 I practice Yoga on a daily basis and strive to bring this clutter-free approach to my code.
 Simplicity is the ultimate sophistication.

 <!--